ericdSG/python-package/src/README.md

 from MLtools.AudioLoader.src.core import AudioLoader
 ```

-Note that any source directory containing multiple subdirectories should
+Source directories containing subdirectories should have an `__init__.py` file,
-contain the `__init__.py` folder, which is used by the interpreter to index
-other modules (files) in the package.
+which is used by the Python interpreter to index other modules (files) in the
+package.

+You may have noticed that `MLtools` has `__init__.py` in the top-level.
+This is
+because it was intended to be an importable library in this way!